elpapanikola/flight-advisor/README.md

 The application ships with the Swagger UI, so simply browsing to [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) will allow you to explore the application.

 # H2
-Since currently application uses onlu H2 DB.
+Since currently application uses only H2 DB.
 You can reach H2 console at [http://localhost:8080/h2-console.html]

 Credentials:
 Username = admin